Saurabh-patil18/Saurabh-patil18/README.md

 # Hi there!
 Saurabh here 👋

-I'm a data-driven problem solver with over 3 years of experience across analytics, engineering, and business process optimization.
+I'm a data-driven problem solver with over 3 years of experience across analytics, project management, and business process optimization.
 Whether it’s building dashboards, forecasting demand, optimizing production, or improving logistics, I enjoy applying analytical methods to deliver measurable results.

 With a strong foundation in SQL, Tableau, Excel, and Agile delivery, I work at the intersection of technology, data, and business strategy.
 Recently graduated with Master's at California State University, Northridge, I’ve worked on cross-functional projects involving system optimization and lean processes.